The practical stuff

 The Barbican is served by Barbican, Moorgate, St Paul's, Bank and Liverpool Street underground stations.
 Lots of people say the Barbican is hard to find, so here's our handy tip: exit Barbican tube via Aldersgate Street and walk through the Beech Street tunnel, before turning right on to Silk Street at the end.
 The Barbican Silk Street entrance will be directly in front of you.
 For information on buses, on-site car parking and even bicycles (if your family is the sporty type!), click here.

 LSO St Luke's is served by Old Street underground.
-Exit the station via Exit No 7 and walk straight ahead for 5 minutes: you won't be able to miss the beautiful spire on your right.
+Exit the station via Subway 4, turning left, and walk straight ahead for five minutes: you won't be able to miss the beautiful spire on your right.
 For more transport options to LSO St Luke's, click here.

 The Barbican is Grade-II listed and one of the most striking pieces of architecture in London.
 With a world-class arts and culture programme, we're on a mission to get families to step inside, have an adventure and fall in love with this unique space.

 Inside the Barbican, you'll find three cinemas, two art galleries (one free), a theatre, concert hall and library, including a dedicated children's library.
 The carpeted foyers are always open, with comfy seating, coffee points and free wifi-access.
 Don't miss the gift shop on Level G to take home a special reminder of your day.
 Parents will be pleased to hear that the Barbican has plenty of toilets... if you don't want to queue, head to Level -1 and down one further level to what are fondly known as the 'Super Loos'!
 The building is fully accessible: if you would like to know more about what the venue does for disabled visitors, click here.